Dickinson-COMP-491-492/website/docs/assignments/PA02-ProjectExplorations.md

 #### Candidate Projects

-In this part of the assignment you will build a preliminary list of *candidate projects* on which you might be interested in working.
+In this part of the assignment you will build a preliminary list of *candidate projects* to which you might be interested in contributing.

 1. Browse the resources in the [Finding H/FOSS Projects](#finding-hfoss-projects) section looking for projects that interest you and that seem to be active.
-   - It is recommended that you consider projects from across range of your different interests.
+   - It is recommended that you consider projects from across a range of your different interests.
 Eventually we will be forming teams around areas of common interest.
 So having considered projects across a range of interests increases the likelihood that you will find a team with some shared interests.
    - You should plan to spend approximately 1 hour browsing the resources to identify your candidate projects.
 2. From the projects you have looked at, identify 10 candidate projects (5 for students doing an individual research or honors project).
 3. Using your clone of the course repository: